LQ95/STL-Visualizer-for-KneeBones3Dify/README.md

 <img src=docs/images/execution_log.png width="1600">

 ## 4) Output of the first execution:
-At the end of the execution, the VR visualization will start and we can see the result of our first render
+At the end of the execution, the VR visualization will start and we can see the result of our first render.

 <img src=docs/images/output1.png width="600">

+### Controls

+Left trackpad rotates along the Y axis.

+Right trackpad rotates along the Z axis.

+Pushing the trackpad moves the model parallel to the floor.

+The model can be dragged around pushing the trigger button on one of the controllers.

 ## 5) Input parameters changes: